Hudson River Environmental Conditions Observing System

 radiation at 15 minute intervals

-The Hudson River Environmental Conditions Observing System (HRECOS) is a network of near-real-time water quality and weather monitoring stations in the Hudson River Estuary.
-The stations are geographically distributed from Utica on the upper Mohawk River to the Hudson, down to the New York/New Jersey harbor and are monitoring river conditions every 15 minutes and transmit data in near real-time to the HRECOS website.
+The Hudson River Environmental Conditions Observing System (HRECOS) is a network of near-real-time water quality and weather monitoring stations in the Hudson River Watershed.
+The stations are geographically distributed from Utica on the upper Mohawk River to the Hudson, down to the New York/New Jersey harbor.
+Stations record water quality and weather conditions every 15 minutes and transmit data in near real-time to the HRECOS website.
 HRECOS had a diverse user base consisting of researchers, resource managers, navigators, educators, and the general public.

-You can use the Links Leaving DEC's Website on the right side of the page to visit the official HRECOS page for:
+You can use the links leaving DEC's website on the right side of the page to visit the official HRECOS website for:

-- The HRECOS Classroom - Lesson plans utilizing HRECOS collected from collaborating educators.
+- The HRECOS Classroom - Interdisciplinary lesson plans utilizing HRECOS data, creatd by collaborating educators.

-- HRECOS Stories - Short descriptions of river phenomena learned from the HRECOS data set and written for the general public
+- HRECOS Stories - Short descriptions of river phenomena learned from HRECOS data, written for the general public

 HRECOS is operated by a consortium of partners from government and the research community: